 The other option for finding gay friends and potential mates, and the option that will yield the most success, is using a smartphone app.

 When I visited my first gay bar in Japan, the bartender told me all about meeting guys on the app “Jack’d”.
 I had had no experience with those types of apps, but I had gotten wind of Grindr while I lived in America, so I had a general concept of how they worked.
 Due to the negative public opinion and my lack of knowledge, I had doubts about safety and the intentions of its users.
 Therefore, I decided that apps were not for me.
 What I didn’t realize at the time was that in Japan, dating apps are seen as a legitimate way to find friends as well as potential romantic interests.
-Several months later, I decided I had nothing to lose and downloaded Jack’d, in turn putting the gay world into the palm of my hand.
+Several months later, I decided I had nothing to lose and downloaded Jack’d, in turn putting the gay scene into the palm of my hand.

 In Japan, I think that gay SNS apps are considered just that…a social network.
 Therefore, it first and foremost functions like a “gay Facebook” of sorts.
 Those who are serious about making contacts are the ones with fully fleshed out profiles and clear pictures of themselves enjoying everyday activities.
 Of course, there are also plenty of headless torsos, mirror selfies in underwear, and offers to unlock private photos, insinuating that yes, some Japanese men also use it for quick hookups.